IbrahimXXs/ROS2-Turtlesim-Turtle-Hunt/README.md

 ## Overview

-### *ROS2 Turtlesim Hunter is a mini project designed for Robot Operating System 2 (ROS2).
+### *ROS2 Turtlesim Pursuit is a project designed for Robot Operating System 2 (ROS2).
 It employs Python coding and ROS2 concepts, utilizing the Turtlesim Turtle to hunt and touch newly spawned turtles with a specific velocity.
 When the hunter turtle touches them, the targeted turtles disappear.*

 #### Concepts Used: